anonymframework/Sagi/README.md

 #Cache

->Makes your query 2x faster
+>uses Memcache for caching, Makes your query 2x faster
 ```php
  use Sagi\Database\Cache;
  use Sagi\Database\Model;